spiral/docs/application/directories.md

 # Directory structure
-Spiral appliction does not require any specific stucture or namespace for it's files until every application class can be loaded by composer, hovewer spiral scaffoling and cache directoring comes pre-configured.
+Spiral appliction does not require any specific stucture or namespace for it's files until every application class can be loaded by composer, hovewer spiral scaffoling and cache directories comes pre-configured.
 Let's review default directory structure:

 | Directory                         | Description
 | ---                               | ---